hajar-eng40/BlockRam/README.md

 Read_BRAM : Top module

-spartan6 LX9 , by ISE
+FPGA is spartan6 LX9 , by ISE